AI app development is the next big thing. Here, we'll discuss essential dos and don'ts you should follow to make yours a success.

 Zappos, an online retailer, recognized this limitation and uses AI to enhance, not replace, their customer support.

-But, what can you do to avoid the common pitfalls of AI integration?
+But, what can you do to avoid the common pitfalls of AI app development?

-First, ask yourself these questions: “Will integrating AI solve a real problem for my users?” and “will integrating AI enhance the user experience?”
+First, ask yourself these questions: “Will my AI app solve a real problem for my users?” and “will integrating AI enhance the user experience?”